Shahrzad (TV series): Story

 The story of Shahrzad takes place in 1953.
-Shahrzad (played by Taraneh Alidoosti), a medical student, and Farhad (played by Mostafa Zamani), a literature student, are in love and want to get married.
-But at this time, Farhad, who has been arrested for political reasons, is sentenced to death.
-Shahrzad asks for help from an influential businessman in the government named Bozorg Agha (played by Ali Nasirian) to save Farhad's life.
-But Bozorg Agha sets a condition for Shahrzad to make her decision come true.
-Bozorg Agha has a nephew named Ghobad (played by Shahab Hosseini) who is married to Bozorg Agha's daughter, Shirin (played by Parinaz Izadyar).
+Shahrzad (Taraneh Alidoosti), a medical student, and Farhad (Mostafa Zamani), a literature student, are in love and want to get married.
+Farhad is arrested for political reasons, and sentenced to death.
+Shahrzad asks for help from an influential businessman in the government named Bozorg Agha (Ali Nasirian) to save Farhad's life.
+But Bozorg Agha agrees to help if Shahrzad agrees to his condition.
+Bozorg Agha has a nephew named Ghobad (Shahab Hosseini) who is married to Bozorg Agha's daughter, Shirin (Parinaz Izadyar).
 Ghobad and Shirin, who are unable to have children, constantly fight over this issue.
-Bozorg Agha, who has no son and wants to have an heir for himself, decides to find a wife for Ghobad.
-Bozorg Agha condition is that Shahrzad becomes a Ghobad's wife and bears him a child.
+Bozorg Agha, who has no son and wants to have an heir for himself, decides to find another wife for Ghobad.
+Bozorg Agha's condition is that Shahrzad becomes Ghobad's wife and bears him a child.
 Shahrzad, who only thinks about saving Farhad's life, accepts his condition.
-As Ghobad marries Shahrzad, Ghobad gradually becomes interested in Shahrzad and in the series, we witness Farhad and Ghobad's simultaneous love for Shahrzad, which affects Shahrzad's life.
+As Ghobad marries Shahrzad, Ghobad gradually becomes interested in Shahrzad.
+Farhad and Ghobad's simultaneous love for Shahrzad affects her life.